How To Get A Mortgage If You’re Self-Employed

 Review Your Credit Score And History

-The first step is getting a copy of your credit report and reviewing it carefully.
+The first step is to review a copy of your credit report in order to assess your credit score.

 If you need to make some improvements, make sure to correct any errors found in your credit record.
-Pay bills in full and on time.
-If you don't have credit cards in your own name, apply for some at least 6 months before you plan to begin applying for loans.
+Pay bills in full and on time in order to keep a good credit score.
+If you don't have credit cards in your own name, apply for some at least 6 months before you plan to begin applying for home loans.
 Limit your credit utilization – the ratio of your balances compared to your overall credit limit across all your accounts – to no more than 30% each month.

 If you have negative items on your credit report, speak with a Home Loan Expert about how best to correct them if they’re wrong, or how long you’ll need to wait before applying if they’re correctly reported.